mirak-oracle/CosmicCoinGalaxyAirdrop/README.md

 _Contact_
 miraklegroupinfo@gmail.com

-Note: To participate in the CosmicCoin Airdrop, please access it through the Wapchat app, coming soon to the Play Store.
+Note: To participate in the CosmicCoin Airdrop, please access it through the Wapchat app, Live On ApkPure.